 Owner Bethan and her fiance Mark fell in love with this tearoom in Pentyrch village as soon as they saw it, so when it came up for sale, they knew they had to give running it a go.
 Bethan Kates Tearoom is a great place to stop for lunch – serving sandwiches, baguettes and paninis along with a selection of cakes and sweet treats – as well as the obvious, afternoon tea!

 9. Llaeth & Siwgr, City Centre

 The fourth in this portfolio of popular Cardiff cafes, Milk & Sugar (translated into Welsh as Llaeth & Siwgr) opened at the beginning of July.
 The new café is on the first floor of Yr Hen Lyfrgell on The Hayes and as it’s based in the Welsh language centre, the focus on Welsh produce is paramount.
 Plus the space is just bloody gorgeous!

 10. Seafood Shack, City Centre

 This 200-seater restaurant is now open to the public after suffering a series of delays and setbacks, although early reviews have been mixed and suggest that there is still room for improvement.
 Teething problems aside, Seafood Shack definitely looks the part – and they’re yet to open the “Lillies Champagne & Oyster Bar” on the first floor which will also include a roof garden.
 Here’s hoping they manage to get it open before summer is over!

-Did I miss any?
-My bad.
+Which of these new Cardiff restaurants are you most excited about?
+And did I miss any?
 Let me know in the comments below…